 As an out-of-network provider for Medicare, First Choice, Multi Plan, Cigna, Health Net, and OHP, payments are collected at the time of service.

 Any out-of-network plans require full payment at the time of service.
 Don't hesitate to contact your insurance company with any questions regarding your coverage and submitting invoices for reimbursement.

 Wú Wéi Wellness is happy to provide a receipt and Superbill (an itemized form used by healthcare providers for insurance claims) to submit for reimbursement from your insurance company.
 Depending on individual out-of-network benefits, patients have received up to 50-85% of reimbursement from their insurance providers or have services go toward reducing their deductible.
 Patients are responsible for contacting their insurance provider to verify out-of-network benefits before appointments.

 What are my payment options?

-We accept all major credit cards, cash, checks, as well as HSA (Health Savings Account), HRA (Health Retirement Account) and FSA (Flex Spending Account).
+We accept all major credit cards, cash, and checks, as well as HSA (Health Savings Account), HRA (Health Retirement Account), and FSA (Flex Spending Account).

 Appointments must be canceled or rescheduled 24 hours or more prior to the time of the appointment.
 We reserve the right to bill you the full cost of your session or any appointment canceled or rescheduled without 24 hours notice.
 A no-call/no-show will be charged the full price of the treatment missed and must be paid before another appointment can be scheduled or administered.